muratk5n/thirdwave/en/README.md

 Automated agro company Iron Ox did away with artificial lights typical vertical farm uses, they use sunlight instead..
 In the right place sunlight cld be cheap.
-But in that case u cant go vertical bcz upper shelves would block sunlight for the lower shelves..
+But in that case cannot stack up layers bcz upper shelves would block sunlight for the lower shelves..

 Still automated, sealed-off agro is very cool.